Bonterms/Professional-Services-Agreement/Professional-Services-Agreement V1.2.md

 10.5.
 No Other Compensation.
 This Section 10 sets forth the only compensation that Provider is entitled to receive in exchange for the Services or Deliverables and Provider is not entitled to any other payments, reimbursements, royalties or consideration of any kind.

 10.6.
 Taxes.
-Customer is responsible for any sales, use, GST, value-added, withholding or similar taxes or levies that apply to its Services, whether domestic or foreign (“**Taxes**”), other than Provider’s income tax.
+Customer is responsible for any sales, use, GST, value-added, withholding or similar taxes or levies that apply to the Services, whether domestic or foreign (“**Taxes**”), other than Provider’s income tax.
 Fees and expenses are exclusive of Taxes.

 10.7.
 Payment Disputes.
 If Customer disputes an invoice in good faith, it will notify Provider within the Payment Period and the parties will seek to resolve the dispute over a 15-day discussion period.
 Customer is not required to pay disputed amounts during the discussion period, but Customer will timely pay all undisputed amounts.
 After the discussion period and any further Escalation Process, either party may pursue any available remedies.